boxcast/boxcast-sdk-roku/README.md

 The [BoxCast](https://www.boxcast.com) SDK for Roku video playback allows you to develop your own Roku applications to watch content from your BoxCast account.

-The SDK provides a set of [BrightScript](https://sdkdocs.roku.com/display/sdkdoc/BrightScript+Language+Reference) utilities for querying data from your account and a set of [SceneGraph](https://sdkdocs.roku.com/display/sdkdoc/SceneGraph+Core+Concepts) component, including a SpringBoard and Video player that provide viewer analytics back to your BoxCast account.
+The SDK provides a set of [BrightScript](https://sdkdocs.roku.com/display/sdkdoc/BrightScript+Language+Reference) utilities for querying data from your account and a set of [SceneGraph](https://sdkdocs.roku.com/display/sdkdoc/SceneGraph+Core+Concepts) components for building your UI.

 ## Installation